objektwerks/pool.balance.z/README.md

 >Once this showstopper bug ( github.com/zio/zio-protoquill/issues/217 ) is fixed:
 1. run and pass integration test
 2. test and refactor client as required
+>Frankly, ZIO technology is not worth the effort.
+Period.

 Install
 -------